Sattar Khan: Early life

+Sattar khan at 16 years old.

 Sattar Khan was born in Sardar Kandy, of Iranian Azerbaijani origin, some time in 1868.
 He was the third son of Haj Hasan Bazzaz, from the Qaradagh.
 During his childhood, his eldest brother, who had become a highway robber, was executed by the authorities.

 The family later moved to Tabriz where Sattar himself came into conflict with the law when he tried to find a hideout for two Caucasian fugitives to whom his father had given shelter.
 He was incarcerated for two years in Narin Qalʿa, a notorious local prison.
-Afterwards he too became a brigand and was subsequently imprisoned again.
-He also served in the gendarmerie controlling the main road between Khoy and Marand, and for a while found employment as part of the armed escort to the crown prince Mozaffar-al-Din Mirza and was given the title of "khan" (which means "sir" in the Persian language).
+Afterwards, he too became a brigand and was subsequently imprisoned again for robberies.
+He also served in the gendarmerie, controlling the main road between Khoy and Marand, and for a while found employment as part of the armed escort to the crown prince Mozaffar-al-Din Mirza.
+He was given the title of "khan" (which means "sir" in the Persian language).

-Later, after a period in Tehran, he headed an auxiliary troop fighting Turkmen highway robbers near Mashhad.
+Later, after some time in Tehran, he headed an auxiliary troop fighting Turkmen highway robbers near Mashhad.